Walter White Jr.

-Walter Hartwell White Jr. (also known as Flynn) is a fictional character in the crime drama series Breaking Bad.
-Played by RJ Mitte, Walt Jr. is the son of protagonist Walter White and his wife Skyler.
+Walter Hartwell White Jr., also known as Flynn, is a fictional character portrayed by RJ Mitte in the American crime drama series Breaking Bad.
+Walt Jr. is the son of protagonist Walter White and his wife Skyler.
 He has cerebral palsy, as manifested in speech difficulties and impaired motor control, for which he uses crutches.
 His younger sister is Holly White.